-Cheung Chung Kiu, aged 57, was appointed Chairman of the Company on 21 March 2001 and is a member of the Executive Committee and the Remuneration Committee of the Company, as well as a member and chairman of the Nomination Committee of the Company.
+Cheung Chung Kiu, aged 58, was appointed Chairman of the Company on 21 March 2001 and is a member of the Executive Committee and the Remuneration Committee of the Company, as well as a member and chairman of the Nomination Committee of the Company.
 He also holds directorships in certain other members of the Group.
 Mr. Cheung has a wide range of experience in investment and business management, including over 25 years of experience in property development and investment mainly in Hong Kong and the PRC as well as in other mature cities globally, including London and Sydney.
 He is chairman of C C Land Holdings Limited ("C C Land"), and served as chairman and managing director of Y. T. Realty Group Limited ("Y. T. Realty") until 10 November 2021.
-He was the founder of Planetree International Development Limited (formerly known as Yugang International Limited, "Planetree") and served as an executive director and chairman of its board of directors until 30 April 2019.
-C C Land, Y. T. Realty and Planetree are public listed companies in Hong Kong.
-He is a director of Windsor Dynasty Limited and Rose Dynamics Limited, which are companies disclosed in the section headed "Other Persons' Interests and Short Positions" on page 58.
+C C Land and Y. T. Realty are public listed companies in Hong Kong.
+He is a director of Windsor Dynasty Limited and Rose Dynamics Limited, which are companies disclosed in the section headed "Other Persons' Interests and Short Positions" on page 63.

-Yeung Hin Chung, John, SBS, OBE, JP, aged 75, was appointed Managing Director of the Company on 1 August 2001 and is a member of the Executive Committee of the Company and chairman and/or director of certain other members of the Group.
+Yeung Hin Chung, John, SBS, OBE, JP, aged 76, was appointed Managing Director of the Company on 1 August 2001 and is a member of the Executive Committee of the Company and chairman and/or director of certain other members of the Group.
 Mr. Yeung holds a doctoral degree in management.
 Prior to joining the Company, he had held various key management positions in the Government of Hong Kong, where he last served as Deputy Director of Immigration; and in the private sector, where he last worked as the chief executive of the Shun Hing Group.
 Mr. Yeung is an Honorary Institute Fellow of the CUHK Asia-Pacific Institute of Business and a member of the CUHK Advisory Group on Undergraduate Studies in Business.

-Yuen Wing Shing, aged 75, was appointed Executive Director of the Company on 21 March 2001 and is a member of the Executive Committee of the Company and director of certain other members of the Group.
+Yuen Wing Shing, aged 76, was appointed Executive Director of the Company on 21 March 2001 and is a member of the Executive Committee of the Company and director of certain other members of the Group.
 Mr. Yuen holds a diploma in management studies awarded jointly by the then Hong Kong Polytechnic and Hong Kong Management Association in 1986.
 Prior to joining the Company, he had held senior management positions with a major bank in Hong Kong for over 20 years.
-He is an executive director of Y. T. Realty and a Shareholder Supervisor of the seventh session of the Supervisory Board of Shengjing Bank Co., Ltd. ("Shengjing"), a public listed company in Hong Kong.
-He served as an executive director and managing director of Planetree until 30 April 2019 and as a non-executive director of Shengjing until 20 October 2020.
+He is an executive director of Y. T. Realty and a Shareholder Representative Supervisor of the seventh session of the Supervisory Board of Shengjing Bank Co., Ltd. ("Shengjing"), a public listed company in Hong Kong.
+He served as a non-executive director of Shengjing until 20 October 2020.

-Wong Chi Keung, aged 66, was appointed Executive Director of the Company on 21 March 2001 and is a member of the Executive Committee of the Company and director of certain other members of the Group.
+Wong Chi Keung, aged 67, was appointed Executive Director of the Company on 21 March 2001 and is a member of the Executive Committee of the Company and director of certain other members of the Group.
 Mr. Wong holds a doctoral degree in business and is a member of the Royal Institution of Chartered Surveyors, The Hong Kong Institute of Housing and the Chartered Institute of Housing.
 He is a fellow of the Hong Kong Institute of Real Estate Administrators and The Hong Kong Institute of Directors and an honorary fellow of Guangxi Academy of Social Sciences.
 Mr. Wong has held various senior executive positions with some of Hong Kong's leading property companies and property consultant firms for the past 30 years.
 He is a deputy chairman and an executive director of C C Land and an independent non-executive director of Water Oasis Group Limited, both being public listed companies in Hong Kong.